archana23csr1r06-star/Fingerprint-Template-security/README.md

   <summary><strong>Click to view description</strong></summary>

   <div style="max-height: 200px; overflow-y: auto; padding: 10px;">
-    The **Hilbert transform** is applied to the extracted fingerprint features to generate an **analytic feature space**.
+    The Hilbert transform is applied to the extracted fingerprint features to generate an analytic feature space.
 This transform creates a complex representation of the original features by separating magnitude and phase components.
   </div>

 </details>